capacitybay/CapaSorter/README.md

 ## Maintainers
 - [Brian Obot]("https://brianobot.github.io/") <brianobot9@gmail.com>
-+ *Add your name and email address as a maintainer*
++ *Add your name and email address as a maintainer*.